plone/documentation/develop/addons/components/genericsetup.rst

 .. _custominstall:

-Custom installer code (``setuphandlers.py``)
+Custom Installer Code (``setuphandlers.py``)
 ============================================

 Besides out-of-the-box XML steps which provide both install and uninstall, GenericSetup provides a way to run custom Python code when your add-on package is installed and uninstalled.

 This is not a very straightforward process, though.

 .. note::

     An easier way may be possible for you.
     GenericSetup 1.8.2 has an option to point to a function to run before or after applying all import steps for your profile.

     If you do not need to support older versions, this is the easiest way.

     In ``configure.zcml``::